-Sometimes, liposuction alone is not enough to contour the abdominal wall to a satisfactory degree.
-If there is a significant amount of skin laxity or weakness of the underlying muscle layer, an abdominoplasty or tummy tuck is required to produce the optimal result.
+Sometimes, liposuction alone is not enough to achieve the desired results for the abdomen, particularly if excess skin is present.
+If there is a significant amount of skin laxity or weakness of the underlying muscle layer, a patient may undergo an abdominoplasty or tummy tuck.

-Ideally, suitable candidates for a tummy tuck are adults who are not far from their ideal body weight, with an abdominal area that has not responded well to diet and exercise.
+Suitable candidates for abdominoplasty are adults who are not far from their goal body weight, with an abdominal area that has not responded well to diet and exercise.

 Requirements for Abdominoplasty: